How Do I Apply Voice Biometrics?

 Identify Desired Use Case

-Relative to voice biometrics, the term "use case" refers to how speech samples are collected.
+Relative to voice biometrics, VBG uses the term "use case" to describe how speech samples are collected.
 Use cases also determine the content of the speech samples being processed by the voice biometric system.
-Voice Biometrics Group supports all possible speech capture methods; the following sections explain the options.
+VBG supports all possible speech capture methods; the following sections explain the options.

 An "active" use case means the person speaking is repeating something they are required to speak.
 They are active and knowing participants in the process.
+The use of active prompting for specific content is also referred to as a "text dependent" use of voice biometrics.
 One minor downside of requiring participation is that end users have to follow instructions and behave in an expected manner.
 In some cases, such as monitoring a parolee, you may not have a willing or compliant participant -- which can impact system accuracy.

 On the other hand, active approaches have several advantages.
 First, because the speech content is known in advance, less time is needed to create a voiceprint.
 Also, active approaches tend to use short phrases, so they are easy for end users to repeat and require very little storage space.
-And finally, fraudsters will know about active systems.
-By simply having the threat of a voice biometric system, the rate of fraud decreases.
-Some people will of course try to crack the voice biometric process, but our customers tell us that the overall attempts at cheating decline significantly.
+And finally, active use cases integrate easily into many computer systems and usage scenarios.

 Active Method 1 - Static Text Passphrase